 The volatility of cryptocurrency can affect crypto payroll by causing fluctuations in the value of payments between the time they are processed and received.

-Some crypto payroll platforms offer solutions such as stablecoin payments or locking in exchange rates at the time of payroll processing to mitigate these effects.
+Some crypto payroll platforms such as Rise offer solutions such as stablecoin payments or locking in exchange rates at the time of payroll processing to mitigate these effects.

 Which crypto is best to get paid in?